datajerk/gamenotes/pokept/README.md

 ### Final Thoughts

 Easier than [Emerald](../pokeemerald/README.md) and probably all other gen I-III versions.
-The honey tree toil is terrible, if I ever did replay this in honor mode, I'd still cheat on that, same with the slowmo hacks for the bike.
+The honey tree toil is terrible, if I ever did replay this in honor mode, I'd still cheat on that, same with the slow-mo hacks for the bike.
 The non-direct-quest gimmicks are not for me, however the WiFi social aspect certainly is.

 I still think [Polished Crystal](https://github.com/Rangi42/polishedcrystal) and [Pokémon Unbound](https://www.pokecommunity.com/threads/pok%C3%A9mon-unbound-completed.382178/) are peak Pokémon.
 Both [Polished Crystal](https://github.com/Rangi42/polishedcrystal) and [Unbound](https://www.pokecommunity.com/threads/pok%C3%A9mon-unbound-completed.382178/) correct numerous issues that enhance game play and reduces toil.